wchon/Dimmable-Light-Fixtures-Controller/README.md

   </a>
 </div>

-# coding_ex-Microlynx
+# Dimmable-Light-Fixtures-Controller

 ### Description
-This is a code test from Microlynx.
+This is prototype code I designed.

 ### Simple Logic Diagram for UART, SystemTick
 <div align="center">